Changissnz/selfinterest/README.md

 either pragmatic or ideal do require a certain coherence of the self with their surroundings, with other selves in contexts of competition and cooperation, and what is "pragmatic" or "ideal" is incontrovertibly connected to the demands, of arbitrary source, onto the self.
+The demands are a crucial determinant in the actualities of pragmatism and idealism for the self's quantifiable gains.
 And the demands, placed onto the self, cannot always be borne from the self's lone self-interest, void of influence from the interests of other selves.
 This terse statement is yet another rephrasing and proof of the self, as in the human self, having to play the role of the "social creature", a label of truth constant for them so long as there are at least two selves in contact with one another.